National Water Resources Board

-The National Water Resources Board (NWRB) is an agency of the Government of the Philippines working on water resources and potable water.
+The National Water Resources Board (NWRB) is a Philippine government agency working on water resources and potable water.
 It has policy-making, regulatory and quasi-judicial functions.

 The NWRB is an attached agency of the Department of Environment and Natural Resources responsible for ensuring the exploitation, utilization, development, conservation and protection of the country's water resource, consistent with the principles of "Integrated Water Resource Management".

 The NWRB Board is composed of five cabinet secretaries, plus a representative from academia and the NWRB's executive director and is led by the Secretary of Environment and Natural Resources.